-Exam 2 is a written exam based upon the message assignments you wrote: routine, persuasive, and bad news.
+Exam 2 is a written exam based upon the message assignents you wrote: routine, persuasive, and bad news.
 You will be given a scenario that you will then have to write either a routine, persuasive, or bad news letter using one of the styles listed in the text (block style letter, modified block style letter, or simplified letter.)
 You will have one hour to complete this written exam.
-This exam is open book.
+This exam is open book and will be in the WSU Testing Centers.